-Shares owned directly (including restricted shares and restricted stock units) or through our savings plans (including share equivalents under our non-qualified savings plans) and the after-tax value of vested unexercised stock options are considered in determining whether an officer meets the ownership requirements, except that no more than 50% of an individual's requirement can be met by the after-tax value of vested unexercised stock options.
+Effective October 27, 2021, the Board adopted an updated stock ownership policy that excludes stock option value in determining stock ownership.
+Shares owned directly (including restricted shares and restricted stock units) or through our savings plans (including share equivalents under our non-qualified savings plans) are considered in determining whether an officer meets the ownership requirements.

-As of October 1, 2020, all NEOs met the stock ownership requirements.
+As of September 30, 2021, all NEOs met the stock ownership requirements, regardless of the exclusion of stock option values.